 (Inside: A mom’s prayer: untangle your anxious thoughts and find extraordinary joy in your ordinary day.
 Let God minister and nourish you through prayer.)

-The twelve tabs open in my brain bounce between work, family, the coronavirus pandemic, ‘what’s for dinner?’ and ‘why are four of my brain-tabs frozen?’
+The twelve tabs open in my brain bounce between ‘I need to grade a stack of tests,’ I wonder if my dog puked because she’s sick or just ate something,’ ‘what times are practices tonight,’ ‘what’s for dinner,’ and ‘why are four of my brain-tabs frozen.’

-My thoughts feel tangled and heavy and I don’t know why.
+My thoughts feel tangled and heavy, and I don’t know why.
+There are hints of depression and anxiety, but those labels seem too strong.
+My brain just feels scrambled.
 It’s frustrating because I’ve lived long enough to know-on-paper that good comes from bad, God is in control and I’m not doing life alone…

 But, still – I feel unsettled…